statycc/pymwp/README.md

 <!--desc-start-->

-pymwp is a tool for automatically performing static analysis on programs written in C. It analyzes resource usage and determines if a program stays within polynomial bounds.
-See
+pymwp is a tool for automatically performing static analysis on programs written in C, inspired by [_"A Flow Calculus of mwp-Bounds for Complexity Analysis"_](https://doi.org/10.1145/1555746.1555752).
-[this page](https://seiller.github.io/pymwp/features/) for a list of C language features that are currently supported by pymwp.
+It analyzes resource usage and determines if a program's variables growth rates are no more than polynomially related to their inputs sizes.
+You can run our [many examples](https://seiller.github.io/pymwp/examples/) on-line [in our demo](https://seiller.github.io/pymwp/demo/) before [installing it](https://seiller.github.io/pymwp/), or consult our list of [supported C language features](https://seiller.github.io/pymwp/features/).

 <!--desc-end-->